offport/AutoReporter/docs/01intro.md

 The following recommendations provide direction on improving the overall security posture of networks and business-critical applications:

-- Patch this
+- Patch CVE-XXX on server 10.XX.XX.XXX
-- Upgrade that
+- Upgrade software XXXX on host `hostname`
-- Disable this
+- Disable feature XXX on Domain Controller